What is a Hand Casting Kit Used for?

 For the more intricate areas, you can use the provided demolding stick to remove material.
 Or, carefully pick the material away with a safety pin.

 Finally, you’ll be sanding away any imperfections, making the surface a smooth and accurate replica of the pose you struck hours before!

 How Long Does It Take to Use?

-The estimated time of the hand casting process is listed in the instructions provided.
-It's split up into three sections: prep time, cast time, and demold time.
+The estimated time of the hand casting kit process is listed in the instructions provided.
+It's split up into three sections: prep time, casting time, and demolding time.

 Prep Time (10 minutes): The steps leading up to you casting your hand will take roughly 10 minutes.